sumit10/janavienterprice/content/product/commode-stool.md

 ---
-title: COMMODE CHAIR WITH ARM REST
+title: Imported Commode Chair with Pot
 discription: >-
   Folding Commode Chair with Front Cut provides the basic functionality of portability and convenience.